 Lennon & McCartney adapted their styles, collectively and individually, during and post-Beatles era.
 Lennon enjoyed solo success and all-round acclaim in 1980, whilst McCartney has gone on to record chart hits well into the 21st Century.
 McCartney III topped the UK album charts at Christmas 2020, keeping icons like Taylor Swift, Neil Diamond, Gary Barlow, Eminem, Johnny Cash, AC/DC, at bay.

 You see, just looking at those names – most of the successful album sales last Christmas were by artists who have been around for 20 to 50 years.
 The business lesson from this is that you’re either here for the duration, like the Beatles, or for a lightning-quick ride.

 Companies who do well out of fad-marketing brands adapt.
 They survive by knowing how to invest their newfound wealth and take time, during the mayhem, to create a plan which will transform them into a better business.
 If you think it can’t be done, think again.
 Amazon sold online books, Lego sold plastic blocks.
 They adapted, they grew and today they are goliath brands.

 Maybe today, when you celebrate Global Beatles Day, listening to your Revolver album or whatever song floats your yellow submarine, spare a thought for the people behind the songs, John Lennon, Paul McCartney, George Harrison and Ringo Starr.
 And, remember, if you want to stand the test of time in business, the Beatles story is a good place to start.

-Meanwhile, if you’re looking for a little help from your friends, reach out to thinktank marketing, we’re here to help you get back to winning ways again!
+Meanwhile, if you’re looking for a little help from your friends, reach out to Thinktank Marketing Marketing Agency Manchester, we’re here to help you get back to winning ways again!
 Call 0161 826 0106 now!